uselesstechjunks/leetcode/docs/source/dsa/range.rst

 #.
 Range XOR with Updates

-	- Problem: Given an array of integers, process the following operations efficiently:
+	- Problem: Given an array of integers, process the following operations efficiently

 		1. Update the :math:`i` -th element to :math:`x`.
 		2. Query the XOR of elements in the range :math:`[L, R]`.